 Olympics: With the Olympics being such a significant part of Greek life, it is understandable how often they picture specific Olympic events and games on coinage.
 Similar games are portrayed on Roman coins as well, transitioning into chariots drawn by horses and battle scenes.
 Greek tetradrachms, with their large diameters, gave engravers enough space to depict detailed scenes of specific games and celebrate the strength of their people.

 Geography: Hadrian famously traveled throughout the empire, unlike many emperors who stayed close to Rome.
-He minted a series of coins chronicling his travels, ranging from Africa, to Egypt, Spain, and across the Nile.
+He minted a series of coins chronicling his travels, ranging from Africa to Egypt, Spain, and across the Nile.
 These coins reveal an interesting attribute of our world, in that despite being nearly two thousand years detached, the same places with the same names are still frequently visited by travelers.

 Provenance: Many famous collections have been formed over the last several centuries, and coins can often be tracked to these collections, establishing a provenance of previous owners.
 This adds to the appeal of these coins by highlighting the fact that they were chosen by their previous owners as their examples of a type alongside other world-class coins.
-As an added benefit, legal ownership of coins is easier to establish, reducing risk of coins having been stolen or acquired from illegal archaeological dig sites.
+As an added benefit, ancient coin collecting legal ownership of coins is easier to establish, reducing the risk of coins having been stolen or acquired from illegal archaeological dig sites.
 Various hordes have also been uncovered and subsequently sold to the market and coins can often realize a premium because of the added history associated with these finds.
-One particularly exciting example is the Boscoreale horde, unearthed in 1895 as a part of the excavation of Pompeii.
+One particularly exciting example is the Boscoreale hoard, unearthed in 1895 as a part of the excavation of Pompeii.
 The coins discovered here have very interesting toning patterns due to the fact that they had been buried under the ash and debris from the eruption of Vesuvius over 1800 years prior.